tomhmoses/fun2/LectureNotes/introduction.lagda.md

 ## Rigorous reasoning about programs

 What if you are not interested in *proving* correctness in the logical sense of proof?
 You will still need to make sure your programs are correct, one way or another, if you don't want to be fired or sued or lose clients or kill somebody because you programmed a traffic light incorrectly.
 What this module offers you is a rigorous way to reason about programs.
-Even if you may not, in practice, prove programms correct using Agda if you work in industry, we hope that by completing this module you will learn what is involved in thinking about programs and arguing that they are correct or satisfy certain desirable properties and don't have certain undesirable properties.
+Even if you may not, in practice, prove programs correct using Agda if you work in industry, we hope that by completing this module you will learn what is involved in thinking about programs and arguing that they are correct or satisfy certain desirable properties and don't have certain undesirable properties.

 ## Precise types